-The Applicant seeks approval of an application for a Type III Special Use Development Review Application with Variances to construct an approximately 4,983 square foot convenience market with five covered fuel islands.
+The Applicant seeks approval of an application for a Type II Special Use Development Review Application to construct an approximately 4,428 square foot convenience market with four covered fuel islands.
 This narrative has been prepared to describe the proposed development and to document compliance with the relevant sections of Washington County's Community Development Code.
+A Special Use Development Review Application is evaluated under the Type II administrative process.
+The County Planning Director will render the Type II decision.